Toddler development and milestones: Your 16 month old

-Did you notice your 1 year 4 months old tiny tot go “vroom vroom” with his car?
-You’re watching the birth of his imagination!
+Did you notice your 1 year 4 months old tiny tot go “vroom vroom” with his/her toy car?
+You’re watching the birth of your little one’s imagination!
 This is the next stage of cognitive toddler development.

-His inner life is no longer confined to what he sees in front of his eyes.
-This is the beginning of games, stories, a rich fantasy life, as well as the seeds of creativity and problem solving.
+Your child’s inner life is no longer confined to what he/she sees in front of his/her eyes.
+This is the beginning of games, stories, a rich fantasy life, as well as creativity and problem solving.

 16 Month Old Development and Milestones: Is Your Tot on Track?

-This is also the time to develop eyes in the back of your head and to always have your ears out on stalks.
+This is also the time to grow eyes in the back of your head and to always have your ears out on stalks.
 Where is your little one?
-What is he up to?
+What is he/she up to?
 Did you just hear the box of blocks hit the floor?
 Again?

-Your 16-month-old angel is working hard on his toddler development by climbing, running, reaching, grabbing and throwing.
-It can be exasperating, especially as his tidying away skills still leave a lot to be desired.
+Your 1 year 4 months old angel is working hard on his/her toddler development by climbing, running, reaching, grabbing and throwing.
+It can be exasperating, especially as his/her tidying away skills still leave a lot to be desired.

-If he is a confident walker, this is the time when he will begin to take his waddling skills to the next level.
-He might attempt to walk with toys or stuffed animals in his hands and give them to you.
-Or he could try to walk backwards!
+If your little one is a confident walker, this is the time that he/she will begin to take those waddling skills to the next level.
+Your toddler might attempt to walk with toys or stuffed animals in his/her hands and give them to you.
+Or he/she could try to walk backwards!

-He loves nothing better than to take a walk outside with you, inspecting plants, flowers and watching cars, buses and trains pass by.
-Other favourite places include the beach to play with sand toys and dip in the ocean, the pond to watch turtles and fishes, the park to throw a ball or even just the playground downstairs.
+Your toddler loves nothing better than to take a walk outside with you, inspecting plants, flowers and watching cars, buses and trains pass by.
+Other favourite places include the beach to play with sand, toys and dip in the ocean, the pond to watch turtles and fishes, the park to throw a ball or even just the playground downstairs.

-He might be too small for the playground climbing equipment, but he’ll be thrilled to see all the “big” two- and three-year-olds climbing and sliding.
-And it’s by watching them that he’ll learn how to do it himself!
+While your child might be too small for the playground climbing equipment, he/she will be thrilled to see all the “big” two- and three-year-olds climbing and sliding.
+And it’s by watching them that your toddler will also learn.

 It is adorable — and it is a major development.
 This is the birth of imagination.
 Your little one now has the ability to imagine things that are not really there and play with those imaginary things.

-But although his mind may be growing stronger, his attention span is still very short!
+But although his/her mind may be growing stronger, your child’s attention span is still very short!
 Typically, toddlers of this age can only focus for a few minutes at a time and are easily distracted.
 This works to your advantage too, as we’ll explain in the section on social and emotional development!

 So how do you sit a toddler down for the recommended daily reading of 10 to 20 minutes?
 A bedtime story can be a lovely bit of quiet time after a busy day, but there’s no need to stretch it beyond your bub’s patience level.

-Ways to make it more interesting for him are letting him turn the pages — yes, he can do that now!
-Don’t worry if he doesn’t follow the story closely.
-At this point, he may be much more interested in pointing at the pictures and commenting on those.
-Follow his lead, and let yourself be swept away by his enthusiasm.
+Ways to make it more interesting for him/her are letting your child turn the pages — yes, he/she can do that now!
+Don’t worry if your toddler doesn’t follow the story closely.
+At this point, your child may be much more interested in pointing at the pictures and commenting on those.
+Follow your little one’s lead, and let yourself be swept away by his/her enthusiasm.

-Also, make sure your bub sees you reading!
-At this age, it’s all about show not tell, he’ll follow your example.
+- Also, make sure your bub sees you reading!
+At this age, it’s all about show not tell.

 Social and Emotional Development

-Your 1 year 4 months old little one might like other people — he could even be a bit of a social butterfly — but he does not like sharing.
-He does not like sharing toys, snacks or even attention.
-His focus is still firmly on himself and his own needs.
+Your 1 year 4 months old little one might like other people — he/she could even be a bit of a social butterfly — but your child does not like sharing.
+He/she does not like sharing toys, snacks or even attention. your toddler’s focus is still firmly on him/herself and his/her own needs.

-So don’t worry if your angel doesn’t readily give up his toys to somebody else — even if he wasn’t playing with those in the first place.
-Remember, just a few months ago he had a hard time understanding that you and he were separate people (in fact, sometimes it seems as if he still doesn’t quite believe it).
+So don’t worry if your angel doesn’t readily give up his/her toys to somebody else — even if he/she wasn’t playing with those in the first place.
+Remember, just a few months ago your toddler had a hard time understanding that you and he/she were separate people.
+(In fact, sometimes it seems as if he/she still doesn’t quite believe it.)

-There’s light on the horizon however: the birth of imagination also means that your 1 year 4 months child can begin to imagine how other people feel.
-In other words, he will begin to understand emotions and show empathy.
+There’s light on the horizon however.
+The birth of imagination also means that your 1 year 4 months child can begin to imagine how other people feel.
+In other words, he/she will begin to understand emotions and show empathy.

-This is where you play an important role by beginning to label his emotions for him by saying things like: “You are crying, you are sad,” and “You are laughing, you are happy.”
-By understanding how he feels himself and using his newfound powers of imagination, he can begin to understand that other people feel the same.
+This is where you play an important role by beginning to label your toddler’s emotions by saying things like: “You are crying, you are sad,” and “You are laughing, you are happy!”
+By understanding how he/she feels and using his/her newfound powers of imagination, your little one can begin to understand that other people feel the same.

-There’s nothing quite like that moment when your toddler first throws his arms around you to comfort you when he sees that you are sad.
+There’s nothing quite like that moment when your toddler first throws his/her arms around you to comfort you when he/she sees that you are sad.

-If your little one is developing a strong attachment to one parent, don’t give in to his preference.
-Make sure that he spends time alone with both of you.
-Although your bub may protest or even cry when the preferred parent leaves, he’ll be alright within minutes of you leaving.
+If your little one is developing a strong attachment to one parent, don’t give in to his/her preference.
+Make sure that your little one spends time alone with both of you.
+Although your bub may protest or even cry when the preferred parent leaves, he/she will be alright within minutes of you leaving.
 Let the other parent send you pictures to make sure your little one is okay.

 This is when your bub’s short attention span works to your advantage.
-He might miss you, but he is easily distracted with a game or a song.
-The same goes when he is sad or upset.
-You can acknowledge his feelings and quickly move on.
+He/she might miss you, but is easily distracted with a game or a song.
+The same goes when your toddler is sad or upset.
+You can acknowledge his/her feelings and quickly move on.
 This even works if you do it in the early stages of a tantrum.

 Speech and Language Development

 Yes, your 1 year 4 months old toddler is learning how to hold a conversation!
-He might not be making much sense yet, but he is trying to tell you things and listen to your response.
-Notice how he imitates your own style of communication?
+He/she might not be making much sense yet, but your little one is trying to tell you things and listen to your response.
+Notice how he/she imitates your own style of communication?

-Unfortunately, that also means he is imitating saying “No.” Sometimes you even catch him doing the very thing he just said “No” to!
+Unfortunately, that also means your child is imitating saying “No.” Sometimes you even catch him/her doing the very thing he/she just said “No” to!
 This is because your tiny tot is experimenting with words and their meanings.

 “No” may mean “Not this second, but I’m fine with it the next second.”
 Or it may mean “I like the sound of this word NO so I’m going to say it a lot even if I really do want to do what you’re asking.”
 Or it may mean “No, I really don’t want that.”

-Your little one is trying out his influence in the world.
-How much authority does he have?
-What things does he get to decide?
-Does he get to choose whether or not to wear shoes outside?
-Does he get to choose whether or not to take a bath?
-It’s up to you, mummy, to set clear boundaries for him and to help him understand his place in the world.
+Your little one is trying out his/her influence in the world.
+How much authority does he/she have?
+What things does he/she get to decide?
+Does he/she get to choose whether or not to wear shoes outside?
+Does he/she get to choose whether or not to take a bath?
+It’s up to you, mummy, to set clear boundaries for your child and to help him/her understand his/her place in the world.

-A word of caution: Your tiny tot might not be talking yet, but you can be sure he understands a lot more than you think.
-He is a little sponge soaking up all the words and knowledge he/she can.
+- Your tiny tot might not be talking yet, but you can be sure he/she understands a lot more than you think.
+He/she is a little sponge soaking up all the words and knowledge he/she can.
 Watch what you say as your little one is listening and learning!

 Health and Nutrition